 Format: PRINT [#ch;]USING sexp,exp [,exp...]
+Example: (see below)

-PRINT USING allows the user to specify a format for the output to the device of file associated with "ch" (or to the screen).
+PRINT USING allows the user to specify a format for the output to the device or file associated with "ch" (or to the screen).
 The format string "sexp" contains one or more format fields.
 Each format field tells how an expression from the expression list is to be printed.
 Valid format field characters are: